-Health Innovation Hub Ireland (HIHI) works across the health sector with industry developing new healthcare technologies, products, and services that will ultimately help to create Irish jobs and exports.
+Health Innovation Hub Ireland (HIHI) works across the health sector with industry.
+They are developing new healthcare technologies, products, and services that will ultimately help to create Irish jobs and exports.

 One of the exciting things for us here working in the healthcare sector, is that Ireland is ideally placed to be a world leader in the provision of total connected health solutions.
-We have a highly networked ecosystem and the industry expertise required to embrace the convergence between health and the Internet of Things (IoT), which is the future of healthcare globally.
+We have in fact a highly networked ecosystem.
+The industry expertise required to embrace the convergence between health and the Internet of Things (IoT), which is the future of healthcare globally.

-From improved diagnostics to innovative prosthetics or profitable data management, the combined health and healthcare sector continues to show enormous growth potential.
-Many of the world’s top medical technology companies have invested significantly in Ireland and a number of exciting, research-based, indigenous companies are emerging and competing internationally.
+From improved diagnostics to innovative prosthetics or profitable data management.
+The combined health and healthcare sector continues to show enormous growth potential.
+Many of the world’s top medical technology companies have invested significantly in Ireland.
+A number of exciting, research-based, indigenous companies are emerging and competing internationally.
 In fact, 50% of companies in the Irish medtech sector are indigenous.

 Linking hospitals and primary academic partners

-The Irish government has identified the medical technology sector as one of the key drivers of industrial growth for the future and provides a wide range of supports to encourage and foster this growth, not least Health Innovation Hub Ireland (HIHI).
-Connecting new products with people qualified to test them – industry and clinical teams – through usability, pilot and validation studies, supports the development of new healthcare technologies, in real-life clinical settings.
+Furthermore the Irish government has identified the medical technology sector as one of the key drivers of industrial growth for the future.
+They provide a wide range of supports to encourage and foster this growth, not least Health Innovation Hub Ireland (HIHI).
+Connecting new products with people qualified to test them.
+Which are for example industry and clinical teams – through usability, pilot and validation studies.
+This supports the development of new healthcare technologies, in real-life clinical settings.

 Organising our hospitals into hospital groups linked to a primary academic partner brings the right people together.

-It means that companies are gaining invaluable sight and authoritative feedback about how their product works or indeed if it requires modification, prior to commercialisation.
+It means that companies are gaining invaluable sight and authoritative feedback about how their product works or indeed if it requires modification.
+This prior to commercialisation.
 Simultaneously, the health service accesses products and services that they may not ordinarily be able to use and ultimately, we benefit patient care.